yao8839836/ProbaseLDA/README.md

 Also can be downloaded from: https://drive.google.com/open?id=1zgbkhOAbCojyRxC_eoP9DeEaORUUO2B7

-Builing database index can reduce the time cost of the implementation greatly.
+Building database index can reduce the time cost of the implementation greatly.